michalsad/txewas_scripts/README.md

 Given TxEWAS associations in multiple tissues, performs the hierarchical FDR correction.
 Run: `Rscript hFDR.R -h` to see usage information.
 It assumes that all TxEWAS associations for a given tissue are saved in one file.

 ## `PRS`: Custom R package for calculating PRS
 The package can be installed using the R package manager: `install.packages("PRS_0.0.0.9000.tar.gz")`.
-Scripts in `runPRS` were used to work with the `PRS` package---usage information for every script can be accessed with the `-h` option.
+Scripts in `runPRS` were used to work with the `PRS` package&#151usage information for every script can be accessed with the `-h` option.

 For the heritability analysis tools, please see: https://github.com/andywdahl/gxemm.